John Williams (VC): Later life

-Fielding served with the battalion until 1883, after six years of service with the colours, when he returned to the UK from India aboard HMS Malabar and was transferred to the reserves.
+He accompanied the battalion to Gibraltar, disembarking on 12 February 1880, where it was briefly stationed, prior to redeploying to India.
+After disembarking at Poona on 2 September, the battalion was sent by rail to Secunderabad on 15 September 1880.
+He is documented as being at Secunderabad with the 2nd Battalion, from April to September 1881, as documented by the muster and pay books.
+He served with the battalion until 1883, after six years of service with the colours, he returned to the UK from India aboard HMS Malabar and was transferred to the reserves.
 He extended his reserve service by four years, up to 1893.
 (Note: 'Name and present rank: Williams, Private John (Army Reserve); Rank as gazetted: Private; Regiment as gazetted: 2 Bn.
 24 Ft.; Campaign: Zululand; date of Notification: 2 May 1879') He was recorded in the 1891 census as living with his wife and five children at Llantarnam, and employed as a labourer.
 He later achieved the rank of Sergeant in the 3rd (Monmouthshire) Volunteer Battalion, South Wales Borderers, and had his portrait painted in 1895.

 In 1914, he re-enlisted for service and served on the SWB Depot staff at Brecon throughout World War I. He married Elizabeth Murphy in 1884 (deceased 1914) and they had three sons and three daughters.
 One son was killed while serving with the 1st Battalion SWB during the First Battle of the Aisne in 1914.

 He died from heart failure in Cwmbran on 25 November 1932.
 The nursing home directly opposite his burial place in Llantarnam, Cwmbran, was later named in his honour, as was a local pub, the John Fielding, where a picture of him is displayed.